 Estimated average dollar amount of inventory on hand at seller’s cost

-Any inventory you have on hand needs to be accounted for in the sale of the business.
-Clearly you will be using the supplies to continue to operate your business; we need a realistic inventory based on a physical count to value for potential buyers.
+Any inventory you have needs to be accounted for in the sale of the business.
+Clearly you will be using the supplies to continue to operate your business in the meantime; we need a realistic inventory based on a physical count to value for potential buyers.

 Copy of lease (if applicable)

-Our Business Brokers hold commercial real estate licenses to help the new buyer and seller work through the current lease of your space.
+Our Business Brokers hold commercial real estate licenses to help buyers and sellers work through transitioning the lease of your space.

 Copy of franchise agreement (if applicable)

-Most franchisors have rules regarding listing a franchise up sale.
-Our advisors or business brokers need to review and follow the rules of the franchise sale process.
+Most franchisors have rules regarding listing a franchise for sale.
+Our business brokers will review and follow the rules of the specific franchise’s sale process.

-You will need to provide the new buyer a copy of the Certificate of Good Standing before you close on the business, showing that you have paid your taxes and are in good standing.
+You will need to provide the new buyer a copy of the Certificate of Good Standing before you close on the sale, showing that you have paid your taxes and the business is in good standing.

-A copy of any business and real estate appraisals available (if selling the business).
+A copy of any previous business and real estate appraisals

-The most common reasons business owners sell their businesses:
+The most common reasons owners sell their businesses include:

 - Partnership disputes